IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/ivi-services.md

 ## How does it work?

-The Indigo build system generates multiple classes and methods from the service interface definition based on the annotated interfaces.
+The TomTom Indigo build system generates multiple classes and methods from the service interface definition based on the annotated interfaces.
 They all get generated in the same package as the service interface, these classes include an abstract base class for the service host implementation, client's API, and the service IPC logic.